The Brabant village Oisterwijk and Operation Market Garden

 These gliders landed near the villages of Udenhout, Haaren, Biezenmortel and Boxtel.

-The troops that were transported in these gliders found safe hiding in the Kampina
+The troops that were transported in these gliders found a safe hidingplace in the

 5. On 23 September a C-47 Skytrain/Dakota #43.48400 was hit by anti-aircraft about